 An occupancy tax (also called lodging tax, transient occupancy tax, or hotel tax) is a tax levied by state, county, or city governments on short-term accommodations.
 Guests pay the tax as a percentage of the rental amount (typically 5–15%), and the host or platform is responsible for collecting and remitting it to the taxing authority.

-Airbnb automatically collects and remits occupancy taxes in many jurisdictions where it has tax agreements with local governments.
-However, coverage is not universal.
-Hosts must verify whether Airbnb handles their specific local taxes or whether they need to collect and remit taxes independently.
-Check Airbnb's tax collection page for your jurisdiction.
+Airbnb automatically collects and remits occupancy taxes in over 700 jurisdictions where it has tax agreements with local governments.
+Coverage is not universal, however.
+Hosts must verify whether Airbnb handles their specific local taxes or whether they need to collect and remit independently — check Airbnb's tax collection page for your jurisdiction.

 Failure to collect and remit required occupancy taxes can result in penalties, interest on unpaid amounts, back-tax assessments, and potential loss of your short-term rental permit.
-Tax authorities are increasingly auditing STR hosts using platform data.
+Tax authorities are increasingly auditing STR hosts using platform data shared under formal agreements.
 Consult a tax professional to ensure full compliance in your jurisdiction.

 Stay ahead of the curve